Tessarion's Silence Exposed Daemon's Fatal Blind Spot

 WHY THIS MATTERS

-If Daemon's failure was not strategic but perceptual, rooted in overconfidence that made him stop looking once he had what he wanted, then the show is arguing that the Blacks' greatest liability is not military but psychological.
-The man best equipped to spot the deception was also the one most motivated to believe he had won.
+If Daemon's failure was perceptual rather than strategic, produced by an overconfidence that made him stop looking once he had what he wanted, then the show is making a pointed claim about the Blacks' deepest liability.
+It lives in psychology, not military capacity.
+The man most qualified to detect the deception was also the one most motivated to believe it had already worked in his favor.